 Will Haines was born in New Orleans in 1992.
 He received a B.S. in Electrical and Computer Engineering from the University of Colorado at Boulder in 2015 and immediately joined the group.
 Currently he is working on a radiometer at 1.4 GHz for a non-invasive method of measuring internal body temperature.
 This has impacts for athletics, medicine, and health monitoring.
 His hobbies include camping, skiing, and playing tennis.

 Philip Zurek grew up in New Jersey where he graduated from the New Jersey Institute of Technology with a Bachelor's of Science in Electrical Engineering in 2016.
-Shortly thereafter, he joined the group in the summer and is currently pursuing a PhD.
+Shortly thereafter, he joined the group and is currently pursuing a PhD.
+His research involves comb generation using nonlinear transmission lines.
 When not working, he enjoys biking, mountaineering, and adventure racing.

 Gregor Lasser received his Dipl.-Ing. degree from Vienna University of Technology in 2008, and his Dr. techn. degree in 2014 from the same university, both with distinction.
 The RFID testbed developed during his diploma thesis received the second position of the EEEfCOM innovation award in 2008.
 For the presentation of his doctoral dissertation entitled Passive RFID for Automotive Sensor Applications he earned the faculty award of the electrical engineering and information technology department of the Vienna University of Technology.
 Since June 2015 Dr. Lasser is a research associate with the University of Colorado, Boulder, where he is working on broadband envelope tracking power amplifiers and compact intelligent antenna systems.
 He is a licensed ham radio operator and enjoys to bring vintage and unconventional radio gear on air as OE1GLC.
 [Publications]